Losant/losant-rest-python/README.rst

 * webhook (`Webhook <docs/webhook.rst>`_)

-  Resource wrapper for actions that are preformed on a single Webhook.
+  Resource wrapper for actions that are performed on a single Webhook.

 * webhooks (`Webhooks <docs/webhooks.rst>`_)